How every workday goes, right?

 Where do creative blocks come from?

 These blocks are self-created.
 One way they get created is that you begin thinking too much and your brain just gets in the way.
-You overthink things and fall back to the comfort zone of not actually doing anything.
+You overthink things and fall back to the comfort zone of not doing anything.

 How to break through this block?

-You can hit up Google and you’ll find 100’s of ways to get past this dreaded block, but I was curious how different people here at Element5 break past their own creative blocks.
+You can hit up Google and you’ll find 100’s of ways to get past this dreaded block, but I was curious how different people here at Element5 break past their creative blocks.

 - Switch mediums, if I’m deep into development I try and do something on paper away from the computer screen